Conditions, Hamstrings, Sports Injury

 One of the most common questions after a hamstring injury is, “How long should you rest a hamstring injury?”.
 The first 48 hours are crucial in assessing and managing the injured leg to minimize damage.
 The PEACE and LOVE protocol can help manage inflammation and promote healing during this period.

-PEACE (Protection, Elevation, Avoiding anti-inflammatories, Compression, and Education) focuses on immediate care, reducing swelling and preventing further damage in the short term.
-LOVE (Load, Optimism, Vascularization, and Exercise) guides long-term recovery by allowing gradual movement, maintaining a positive mindset, improving circulation and incorporating progressive exercise to restore strength and mobility.
-However, prolonged rest without activity can delay recovery, so early physiotherapy intervention is essential.
+PEACE (Protection, Elevation, Avoiding anti-inflammatories, Compression and Education) focuses on immediate care, reducing swelling and preventing further damage in the short term.
+LOVE (Load, Optimism, Vascularization and Exercise) guides long-term recovery by allowing gradual movement, maintaining a positive mindset, improving circulation and incorporating progressive exercise to restore strength and mobility.
+However, prolonged rest without activity can delay hamstring injury recovery, so early physiotherapy intervention is essential.

 Early Rehabilitation To Restore Mobility and Reduce Pain